 - Understand their role and the value that they add when they communicate a pay raise.

-- Understand the company’s pay philosophy, for example, merit increases vs. the across-the-board cost of living increases, variable pay vs. base salary, and so forth.
+- Understand the company’s pay philosophy, such as merit increases vs. the across-the-board cost-of-living increases, variable pay vs. base salary, and so forth.

 - Communicate effectively about the pay raise so that the employee feels rewarded and recognized by the increase.

 Schedule a private meeting with the employee to discuss their pay.
 During the meeting, consider, be specific about the details of the pay increase and make the employee feel valued and appreciated.
 Some specific tips to make the pay communication successful include:

 - Providing the context for the employee’s pay raise.
 For example, if the company’s philosophy is to award pay increases based on merit and contribution, let the employee know the rise in pay is to show appreciation for her contributions this year.

 - Telling the employee why they are receiving a pay increase.
 Be as specific as you can be about the contributions they made during the year.